SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 This guide is intended mainly for development and demo purposes.
 The recommended Solace PubSub+ Software Message Broker version is 9.0 or later.

-This document is applicable to any platform supporting Kubernetes, with hints on how to set up a simple single-node MiniKube deployment on a Unix-based machine.
-For specific Kubernetes platforms, see:
+This document is applicable to any platform supporting Kubernetes, with specific hints on how to set up a simple single-node MiniKube deployment on a Unix-based machine.
+To view examples of other platforms see:

 - [Deploying a Solace PubSub+ Software Message Broker HA group onto a Google Kubernetes Engine](//github.com/SolaceProducts/solace-gke-quickstart )
 - [Deploying a Solace PubSub+ Software Message Broker HA Group onto an OpenShift 3.10 or 3.11 platform](//github.com/SolaceProducts/solace-openshift-quickstart )